LiawWun/4D_Radar_Moving_Instance_Segmentation/README.md

 ```
 # Dataset download

-The ITRI 4D radar dataset can be downloaded from the link below (to be added).
+The ITRI 4D radar dataset can be downloaded from [this link](http://gofile.me/6FrXV/PbOb3ThTQ).
 This file contains only radar data.
 For the full dataset, including camera and LiDAR data, please use the following link (to be added).

 After downloading the dataset, modify the self.base_folder path in /dataset/itri_dataset.py: